 If any dog training process had to be described in a single word, “communication” is the one that truly fits the bill.
 No matter what’s being taught, you can’t expect to make a lot of progress if you and your dog aren’t on the same page.
 The human may be the one dishing out commands, but there’s feedback coming back up the leash in response to each and every little aspect of a session.
 It’s very much a two way street.
 Learning to read that feedback and then using it to shape your training techniques is the secret to success.

 Luckily, training and communication skills aren’t something you need to be born with – they can be learned!
 Working with a professional, you can easily come to understand the methods and techniques that will work best for you and your pup.
 Once those basic skills are established, there’s no limit to how much you can achieve.

-Here at Happy Dogs, we offer several options for training.
-Our Play & Train package involves a trainer working your dog privately during their stay with us.
+Here at Happy Dogs, we offer Play & Train, a program involving a qualified staff member working with your dog one-on-one during their stay with us.
 This is great for busy families as well as brand new pet parents who feel as though they’re in over their heads when it comes to training and behavior.
-Our group classes are held weekly and has a more traditional style where the trainer teaches you, the human, and you in turn teach your dog.
-This option is great for just about anyone, as long as your schedule allows you to attend every class!
+Play & Train is a combination of basic obedience commands (sit, stay, leash walking, etc.) and includes fun activities to keep your dogs attention.

 Whether you train your dogs yourself in a group class or you opt to have a professional train the behaviors for you, the benefits are countless.
 Dogs that undergo regular training tend to have more confidence, be better family members, and demonstrate fewer destructive behaviors when unattended.
 Training is also a wonderful tool to build trust and a positive bond between you and your dogs.